tanyonghe/MQTT-HomeSecure/README.md

 7. Configured Mosquitto MQTT broker to use TLS security protocol
    * Provides end-to-end communications security over MQTT protocol to prevent eavesdropping, tampering and message forgery
    * Requires personalized setup by users (refer to the TLS Security section)
+8. Record videos, upload onto Dropbox and send alert email notifications with the video link included.

 ### Enhanced Messaging Reliability and Persistence
 This was set up by ensuring client had a unique client_id that can be identified by the broker as an existing subscriber.